Imperial Austrian Army (1806–1867): Second Schleswig war and Austro-Prussian War

-After the defeat in the German War of 1866, which Austria had waged together with the armed forces of the German Confederation as part of the federal execution against Prussia, Emperor Franz Joseph I was forced in 1866/1867 to confront Hungary, who had been in passive resistance since the failed attempts at secession in 1849, with the grant of partial sovereignty and the conversion of the monarchy, which had previously been run as a unit, into the so-called "dual monarchy".
-The Hungarian half of the empire received the right, in addition to the K.k.
-Army (now Joint Army, which was subordinate to the Minister of War) to set up its own territorial forces from 1867, the k.u.
-Landwehr (Hungarian: Királyi Honvédség) to set up.
-It was subordinate to the Hungarian Honvédelmi minisztérium.
+After the defeat in the war of 1866, which Austria had waged together with allies in the German Confederation as part of the federal execution against Prussia, Emperor Franz Joseph I was forced in 1866/1867 to appease Hungary, which had been in passive resistance since the failed attempts at secession in 1849, with the grant of partial sovereignty and the conversion of the monarchy, which had previously been run as a single unit, into the so-called "Dual Monarchy".
+The Hungarian half of the empire received the right, in addition to the Austro-Hungarian Army (now Common Army, which was subordinate to the Minister of War) to set up its own territorial forces from 1867, the Royal Hungarian Honvéd (Hungarian: Királyi Honvédség).
+It was subordinate to the Hungarian Ministry of War.

-The joint army of Austria-Hungary used the preceding designation k.k. until 1889, and from 1889 the corresponding k.u.k.
+The common army of Austria-Hungary used the preceding designation k.k. until 1889, and from 1889 the corresponding k.u.k.